 Shortly after, the rapids were tamed with a series of five dams stretching from Stevens Point to Nekoosa, and the immense power of the Wisconsin River was harnessed and used to help shape the growth and development of the Rapids area.
 It allowed for the creation and vitality of papermaking, as seen in the longevity of Consolidated Papers (now New Page), and also impacted the farming and agricultural industries that have long been a tradition in this area.

 Probably the most significant of all of the area’s agricultural boastings are the cranberries.
-Our early local residents discovered the cranberry, one of only three fruits native to the country, and used the region’s fertile wetlands to grow, harvest and export this tangy fruit, and create a whole new chapter in Wisconsin Rapids history.
+Our early local residents discovered the cranberry, one of three fruits native only to North America, and used the region’s fertile wetlands to grow, harvest and export this tangy fruit, and create a whole new chapter in Wisconsin Rapids history.
 Cranberries are a way of life here in Central Wisconsin, so much so that Grand Ave used to be known as Cranberry Street!

 Annually, Wisconsin exports more than 300 million pounds of cranberries, making our state the leading cranberry producer in the country.
 Visitors and guests can still experience the excitement of the cranberry harvest firsthand by driving the 50-mile Cranberry Highway and seeing the spectacular beauty of a cranberry bog at the peak of the season – and taking in some of our breathtaking scenery along the way!